Have you HEARD a corncrake?

-We are looking for your reports of sightings of corncrakes to help us determine the number of breeding pairs in Ireland and identify important breeding grounds.
+We are seeking reports of CALLING CORNCRAKES to help us determine the number of breeding pairs in Ireland and identify important breeding grounds.

 This checklist will help you determine if you have seen or heard a corncrake:

 - The birds are rarely seen but the male will call his ‘crek crek’ call generally at night-time.

 - Corncrakes are a bit bigger than a blackbird

 - Corncrakes are dark yellow-brown, with dark barring on the back, reddish flanks and a grey belly

 - Corncrakes are generally found in tall vegetation (20cm) in hay and silage fields, rough pastures, and stands of herbaceous species such as Yellow Flag Iris and nettles

 - Corncrakes are summer visitors, breeding in Ireland from April to September